Rupert Murdoch and Jerry Hall reportedly to divorce

 Last year, Ms Hall was seen "doting on" her partner at his 90th birthday party, according to the New York Times.

 The Texan model-turned-actress was previously in a long-term relationship with Mr Jagger, with whom she had four children.
-The pair tied the knot in a Hindu wedding ceremony in Bali, Indonesia, in 1990 but the marriage was annulled less than a decade later in London's High Court of Justice.
+The pair tied the knot in a Hindu wedding ceremony in Bali, Indonesia, in 1990.
+The marriage was annulled less than a decade later in London's High Court of Justice.

-Mr Murdoch was previously married to Australian flight attendant Patricia Booker, from 1956 to 1967; Scottish-born journalist Anna Mann, from 1967 to 1999; and, Chinese-born entrepreneur Wendi Deng, from 1999 to 2014.
+Mr Murdoch was previously married to Australian flight attendant Patricia Booker, from 1956 to 1967; Scottish-born journalist Anna Mann, from 1967 to 1999; and Chinese-born entrepreneur Wendi Deng, from 1999 to 2014.

 Across their marriages, the pair have 10 children.